w0lf-d3n/Quebec_Wordlist/README.md

 <b>THANKS</b>
 ---
-Shoutout at @hmaverickadams for is very useful breachparse tool, which was used in the making of this list ->  ([breachparse tool](https://github.com/hmaverickadams/breach-parse))
+Shoutout at @hmaverickadams for his very useful breachparse tool, which was used in the making of this list ->  ([breachparse tool](https://github.com/hmaverickadams/breach-parse))